The Sumerians

 Over, as you said, it's only been 150 years or so since the Sumerians have been discovered.

-which came with the understanding that people belonged to certain groups by their physical characteristics, by the way in which they thought, the way in which they worked together.
+which came with the understanding that people belong to certain groups by their physical characteristics, by the way in which they thought, the way in which they worked together, the way in which they spoke, their languages.

 So you had these groups of people emerging in different parts of the world and then were placed on a sliding scale of how they compared to essentially Western civilization.